Gilbertsanchz/helpdesk-ticketing-lab/README.md

 This is a ready-to-go osTicket deployment lab with:

-- ✅ Admin account (admin / admin123)
+- ✅ Admin account (ostadmin / Admin1)
 - ✅ Practice tickets to simulate real-world support
 - ✅ Dockerized setup (MySQL + osTicket)
 - ✅ Screenshots for GitHub/portfolio